 - 1 ½ teaspoons pure vanilla extract

-- In a large bowl, whisk together the gluten free flour, cocoa powder, baking soda and salt.
-Set aside.
+- In a medium bowl, whisk to combine the 1.5 cups gluten free flour, the ½ cup cocoa powder, ½ teaspoon baking soda and ¼ teaspoon kosher salt.

-- In a small bowl, using a spoon, mix together the cornstarch and water until it is thin and watery.
+- In a small bowl, using a spoon, mix together the 2 heaping tablespoons cornstarch and 3 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.
 Set aside.

-- In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the room temperature butter or vegan baking stick and 1 cup light brown sugar until soft and creamy.
+- In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the ½ cup unsalted butter or vegan baking stick and 1 cup dark brown sugar until soft and creamy.
 About 2 minutes.

-- Then slowly beat in the cornstarch water mixture, milk and vanilla until combined.
+- Then slowly beat in the cornstarch water mixture, 2 tablespoons milk and 1.5 teaspoons pure vanilla extract until all combined.
 It will look chunky and that’s normal.

 - Slowly add in the gluten free flour mixture a little at a time and beat until just combined.
-Use a spatula to scrape down the sides and combine.
+Use a spatula to scrape down the sides of the bowl and combine again.

 - Remove dough from bowl, shape into a round flat disc, wrap in plastic wrap and refrigerate for at least 1 hour.

-- Preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
-Unwrap all the Hershey kisses.
+- When the dough is almost done chilling, preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
+Unwrap all 30 Hershey kisses and set them aside.

 - Pour the ⅔ cup of granulated sugar into a bowl.
 Drop each dough ball into the sugar and coat completely.